MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-server-support.md

 The following sections provide information about support for Microsoft 365 Apps on various versions of Windows Server.

-## Windows Server 2008 R2

-> [!NOTE]
-> Security updates for Microsoft 365 Apps on Windows Server 2008 R2 ended on January 10, 2023.

-Microsoft 365 Apps isn’t supported on Windows Server 2008 R2, as of January 14, 2020.

-For end of support dates for Windows Server 2008 R2, see the [Windows Server 2008 R2 lifecycle](/lifecycle/products/windows-server-2008-R2) page.

-## Windows Server 2012

-Microsoft 365 Apps isn’t supported on Windows Server 2012, as of January 14, 2020.

-For end of support dates for Windows Server 2012, see the [Windows Server 2012 lifecycle](/lifecycle/products/windows-server-2012) page.

-## Windows Server 2012 R2

-Microsoft 365 Apps isn’t supported on Windows Server 2012 R2, as of January 14, 2020.

-For end of support dates for Windows Server 2012 R2, see the [Windows Server 2012 R2 lifecycle](/lifecycle/products/windows-server-2012-r2) page.

-## Windows Server 2016
+## Windows Server 2022

-Microsoft 365 Apps is supported on Windows Server 2016 only until October 2025.
+Microsoft 365 Apps (Version 2302 or later) is supported on Windows Server 2022 only until October 2026.
+That date is when mainstream support ends for Windows Server 2022.

+> [!TIP]
+> For the availability of Version 2302 or later in each update channel, see [Supported Versions](/officeupdates/update-history-microsoft365-apps-by-date#supported-versions).

-For recommendations on client hosting solutions to migrate to before October 2025, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).
+For recommendations on client hosting solutions you can use instead of Windows Server 2022, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).

-For end of support dates for Windows Server 2016, see the [Windows Server 2016 lifecycle](/lifecycle/products/windows-server-2016) page.
+For end of support dates for Windows Server 2022, see the [Windows Server 2022 lifecycle](/lifecycle/products/windows-server-2022) page.

 ## Windows Server 2019